New short-term rental property group to offer guests ‘curated’ Dowagiac experience - Leader Publications

 A reception area was hosted in the property’s back yard and featured a Taqueria Del Rey food truck, mobile bar The Wildflower Well providing refreshments and live music by pianist Dennis Glander.

-“It’s exciting to be open,” Latham said.
+“It’s exciting to be open,” Lathan said.
 “We’ve had a really good response so far.
 It’s good to know that the need is there for housing, which I feel like we knew going into this.
 We’ve been trying to think of new and creative ways to bring people to the area as well as showcase the businesses that people can come here and visit.

 “We’re trying to hopefully not just create a weekend stay but actually curate an experience for people, which I think is exciting.”

-Latham’s new venture is just the latest from the Stay Dowagiac Collective — a group of properties developed to offer guests clean, comfortable and sophisticated places to stay for people looking to experience the community.
+Lathan’s new venture is just the latest from the Stay Dowagiac Collective — a group of properties developed to offer guests clean, comfortable and sophisticated places to stay for people looking to experience the community.

 “Our collective hopes to bring a quality experience and hopefully a curated experience,” he said.
 “We want this to be more than just ‘here are your keys, welcome to Dowagiac.’
 We can recommend dinner, brunch, shopping, beaches, all of those things.
 I think that is what our collective will do that most Airbnb’s don’t.”

-The SDC currently consists of three properties: The 1870 House — owned and operated by Dowagiac Zena Burns and Richard Jackson, The Altus Apartment — owned and operated by Shannon Lyons and Cathy McBride and Latham’s Hatch Street Manor.
+The SDC currently consists of three properties: The 1870 House — owned and operated by Dowagiac Zena Burns and Richard Jackson, The Altus Apartment — owned and operated by Shannon Lyons and Cathy McBride and Lathan’s Hatch Street Manor.
 Joining the properties next year will be Wonder Woods, a new “boutique lakeside campground” business from Sister Lakes resident Stephen Westman.

 “We all bring different experiences to this collective,” Lyons said.
 “Desmond is in real estate, so he knows how to do photos and Zena is in marketing, Stephen has years of hotel experience, Cathy is tech-savvy, and I know people.
 To have all of us contribute to making this the best experience.
 I think it sets us apart from other Airbnb’s.”